B5 - Reducing the negative impacts of crowding

 Many people using a house may lead to high power bills and the choice between making rental payments, buying food or paying for power.
 Lack of power may mean losing access to all the health hardware services provided by the house and a greater health impact.
 Therefore, energy efficiency, in house design and specification, should be seen as playing an important part in reducing crowding and maintaining health.

-More houses may reduce the negative impacts of over-crowding, however the example above shows that it is also necessary to design for peak populations.
+More houses may reduce the negative impacts of Crowding, however the example above shows that it is also necessary to design for peak populations.
 This can be achieved by providing more health hardware in houses, ensuring access is possible to the health hardware, developing the yard and edges of houses to provide more household service, cooling and heating several rooms in the house, providing additional sleeping areas for guests, and ensuring the health hardware in most houses in a community is functioning most of the time through regular maintenance.